juanfernandes/juanfernandes-uk/src/notes/replacing-my-phone-s-os.md

 layout: ''
 title: Replacing my phone's OS
 description: 'It''s been a week since #naconf and Laura Kalbag''s talk on privacy
-  - I''ve been reviewing my own privacy since then. '
+  - I''ve been reviewing my own privacy since then.'
 keywords:
 - privacycontrol
 - de-google